Click here for more in-depth information regarding how our attorneys can help you through a due process complaint.

 Retaining an attorney to advocate your child’s interests is an important decision.
 We can provide you with the information necessary to make that choice.

 Contingent Fee Basis

-Our expertise has led to an amicable settlement in the majority of the due process complaints they have filed on behalf of students with special needs, from pre-school age to high school.
+Our expertise has led to an amicable settlement in the majority of the due process complaints they have filed on behalf of K-12 students with special needs.
 More importantly, these settlements included terms that addressed the parents’ core concerns.
-While the firm aggressively pursues litigation when necessary, less than 1 out of 10 due process complaints filed by Miller Washington & Kim, LLP, since the beginning of 2011 have gone to a due process hearing.

 For additional information, see the Frequently Asked Questions.